csswizardry/csswizardry.github.com/_posts/2013-07-05-writing-dryer-vanilla-css.md

             border-bottom-width:1px;
         }

 Once again, more code, but _far_ DRYer.
-We can change the width, colour and style of both the list’s and its `li`’s borders in one go.
+We can change the colour and style of both the list’s and its `li`’s borders in one go.

 Another example (and these really are only examples):